openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 ## Proposal

-The Installer allows users to provide a list of Failure Domains which contain information about networking and storage.
+The Installer allows users to provide a list of Failure Domains which contains information about host placement, networking, and storage.
 The Failure domains is defined as an OpenStack platform scoped property.
-Failure domains are referenced in OpenStack MachinePools.
+Failure domains are referenced in OpenStack `Platform` struct in the types..

 The Installer validates the information given by the user and return an error if a resource doesn't exist or is incorrectly used.